Seldaek/monolog/doc/usage.md

 stack.
 This allows you to temporarily add a logger with bubbling disabled if you want to override other configured loggers.

+> If you use Monolog standalone and are looking for an easy way to
+> configure many handlers, the [theorchard/monolog-cascade](https://github.com/theorchard/monolog-cascade)
+> can help you build complex logging configs via PHP arrays, yaml or json configs.

 Adding extra data in the records
 --------------------------------